 A PMO can ‘unburden’ multiple Project Managers, standard tasks can be invested in a PMO that can save costs for project management activities.

 - Keep the project time-to-market as short as possible.

 Shorter follow-up of a project ensures a constant increased focus on the project, not only with the Project Manager but with all stakeholders.
 This contributes to the shortest possible time-to-market for the most important innovations.

 The MOJEO PMO Maturity Scan Lite: identifying points for attention

 The MOJEO PMO Maturity Scan Lite provides insight into the maturity of your own project management office (PMO).
 Are you currently getting the most out of your PMO?
-A PMO is the way to get a better grip on projects, to clarify and monitor risks, to manage resources more efficiently, to make better planning overviews and to obtain more valuable information and insights.
-Do you want to know where you stand with your own PMO and where you can still gain ground?
-Fill out the MOJEO PMO Maturity Scan Lite free of charge: https://www.mojeo.nl/pmo-quick-scan/.
+A PMO in healthcare is the tool to get more grip on projects, make risks transparent and monitor them, manage resources more efficiently, create better planning overviews and gain more valuable information and insights.
+Want to know where you stand with your own PMO and where you can still gain ground?
+Complete the MOJEO PMO Maturity Scan Lite for free: https://www.MOJEO.nl/pmo-quick-scan/